-Jack Shaw’s practice encompasses intellectual property litigation and commercial litigation.
-In particular, Jack has experience in all phases of patent litigation, including fact and expert discovery, claim construction, motion practice, and trial.
+Jack has experience in fact and expert discovery, claim construction, motion practice, and trial.
 Jack’s technical experience has involved a variety of technologies, including electrical engineering, consumer electronics, semiconductors, telecommunications, network, medical, mechanical engineering, software, and mobile app technologies.
 Jack also has experience with copyright, unfair competition, trade secret, and other commercial dispute matters.

-During law school, Jack received the CALI Excellence for the Future Award in Intellectual Property Licensing & Technology Transfer Planning & Drafting.
-Prior to his career as an attorney, Jack received his undergraduate degree in Electrical Engineering and was a product engineer at a large high-tech company in Mountain View, California.
-Furthermore, Jack worked as a research assistant at a photonics laboratory at the University of Toronto.
+Prior to his career as an attorney, Jack was trained in electrical engineering and worked as a product engineer at a large high-tech company.
+Additionally, Jack worked as a research assistant at a photonics laboratory.

 Jack is co-chair of the IP Committee of the Asian Pacific American Bar Association of Silicon Valley.